gabyQ/aws-labs/tf-security/README.md

 Amazon GuardDuty is a security monitoring service that analyzes and processes data sources.
 It detects abnormal behaviour for a variety of services, and reports findings.
 For example, for [EC2](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-ec2.html), GuardDuty has several possible finding types.

 #### EC2 Finding Types

 ##### Backdoor:EC2/C&CActivity.B

 An EC2 instance is querying an IP that is associated with a known command and control server.
 The listed instance might be compromised.
 Command and control servers are computers that issue commands to members of a botnet.

 ##### Backdoor:EC2/DenialOfService.Tcp

 An EC2 instance is behaving in a manner indicating it is being used to perform a Denial of Service (DoS) attack using the TCP protocol.

 ### AWS WAF

+[AWS Web Application Firewall](https://aws.amazon.com/waf/) helps you protect against common web exploits and bots that can affect availability, compromise security, or consume excessive resources.

+### AWS VPC

+[Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

+It allows you to configure features such as subnets, IP addressing, routing, gateways and endpoints, peering connections, traffic monitoring, and more.

 ### AWS CloudWatch

+[Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) collects and visualizes real-time logs, metrics, and event data in automated dashboards to streamline your infrastructure and application maintenance.
+Observe and monitor resources and applications on AWS, on premises, and on other clouds.

 ### AWS Lambda

+[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
+You can trigger Lambda from over 200 AWS services and software as a service (SaaS) applications, and only pay for what you use.

 ### Amazon SNS

+[Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/) sends notifications two ways, A2A and A2P.
+A2A provides high-throughput, push-based, many-to-many messaging between distributed systems, microservices, and event-driven serverless applications.
+A2P functionality lets you send messages to your customers with SMS texts, push notifications, and email.

 ### Amazon EventBridge

+[Amazon EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that helps you receive, filter, transform, route, and deliver events.

 ## Setup